Harper College

 • On your application form, waive your right to review the letters of recommendation.
 Letters are viewed as more credible if you haven’t seen them before they are sent to the college or university.

-• Follow up with thank-you notes to everyone who has written you a letter of recommendation.
+• Follow up with a thank-you email to each person who has written a letter of recommendation.

 Many schools require applicants to write an essay as part of their application package.
-Each college assigns a specific essay topic.
 The essay is an opportunity to express your individuality and explain why you want to attend the specific school.
+Schools want to see genuine evidence of your authentic self, voice and thinking.
+As a result, it's important to avoid using AI tools when preparing your essay.

 Read more about Essay Tips in our Resources section.